 The Chickens

 Egg laying hens were added to the Farm at Pippin Hill in 2018 to provide eggs for the kitchen.
-We generally have between 10– 15 hens that are all good egg layers, friendly and hardy breeds.
-Some of breeds include Rhode Island Reds, Buff Orpingtons, Blue Wyandottes, Speckled Sussex, and Ameraucanas.
-Our Chefs like to use the eggs for their delicious culinary creations.
+We generally have between 10 and 15 hens that are reliable layers and hardy, friendly breeds, including Rhode Island Reds, Buff Orpingtons, Blue Wyandottes, Speckled Sussex, and Ameraucanas.
+Our chef enjoys incorporating the eggs into their seasonal culinary creations.

 The Gardens